wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 **Q:**&ensp;We are attached to our personality.
 Our individuality, our beïng unlike others, we value very much.
 You seem to denounce both as useless.
 Your unmanifested — of what use is it to us?

 **M:**&ensp;Unmanifested, manifested, individuality, personality (<span data-tippy-content="The unconditioned, without form, qualities or attributes.">nirguna</span>, <span data-tippy-content="Manifested condition with the three <em>guna</em>s, qualities — <em>sattva</em>, <em>rajas</em> and <em>tamas</em>.
 The Supreme Absolute conceived of as possessing qualities like love, mercy etc., as distinguished from the undifferentiated Absolute of the <em>Advaita Vedanta</em>.">saguna</span>, <span data-tippy-content="Manifest matter, the evolved nature.
 Opposite is <em>avyakta</em>.">vyakta</span>, <span data-tippy-content="Person, the outer self.">vyakti</span>) — all these are mere words, points of view, mental attitudes.
 There is no reality in them.
-The real is experienced in silence.
+The real is experiënced in silence.
 You cling to personality; but you are conscious of beïng a person only when you are in trouble; when you are not in trouble you do not think of yourself.

 **Q:**&ensp;You did not tell me the uses of the Unmanifested.